gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Zones contains information about which hosted zones shall be included/excluded for this provider.</p>
+<p>Zones contains information about which hosted zones shall be included/excluded for this provider.
+Deprecated: This field is deprecated and will be removed in Gardener release v1.87.</p>
 </td>
 </tr>
 </tbody>